awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-development-kit-cli-component.md

 ```
 $ gdk component publish
-    [--bucket]
+    [--bucket] [--region] [--options]
 ```

 **Arguments**
 + `-b`, `--bucket` – \(Optional\) Specify the name of the S3 bucket where the GDK CLI publishes component artifacts\.

-  <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucketPrefix-region-accountId`, where *bucketPrefix* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
+  <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucket-region-accountId`, where *bucket* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.

   The GDK CLI creates the bucket if it doesn't exist\.

   This feature is available for GDK CLI v1\.1\.0 and later\.
++ `-r`, `--region` – \(Optional\) Specify the name of the AWS Region to when the component is created\.
+This argument overrides the Region name in the GDK CLI configuration\.

+  This feature is available for GDK CLI v1\.2\.0 and later\.
++ `-o`, `--options` \(Optional\) Specify a list of options for publishing a component\.
+The argument must be a valid JSON string or a file path to a JSON file containing the publishing options\.
+This argument overrides the options in the GDK CLI configuration\.

+  This feature is available for GDK CLI v1\.2\.0 and later\.

 **Output**
 The following example shows the output produced when you run this command\.